LoopPerfect/buckaroo-docs/cli.rst

 Install can be used to add dependencies to your project.
 Since introducing a new dependency can result in a versioning conflict, the resolution process is run again.
 This may overwrite your lock file.

-Furthermore you can also ommit the organisation name and list more than one package at the same time
+Furthermore you can also ommit the organization name and list more than one package at the same time

 .. code-block:: bash